|

 - Low Dimensional materials and devices,

-- Monolithic and/or Heterogeneous ICs (BEOL, interconnects, packaging, etc.),
+- Monolithic and/or Heterogeneous ICs (BEOL oxide transistors, interconnects, packaging, etc.),

 including machine learning / materials discovery techniques developed and used for their study.